hjbelz/visualized-CA/README.md

 ## Feedback

 Feedback and suggestions are very welcome.
-Create a Github ticket or contact me on LinkedIn: https://www.linkedin.com/in/hansjoachimbelz/
+[Create a Github issue](https://github.com/hjbelz/visualized-CA/issues/new/choose) or contact me on LinkedIn: https://www.linkedin.com/in/hansjoachimbelz/